moeinpy/moeinpy.com/content/posts/2020-05-05---anxiety-of-freedom.md

 ---
 template: post
-title: 'The anxiety of freedom: why we keep working for money'
+title: 'The anxiety of freedom: your job is not the tyrant'
 slug: anxiety-of-freedom
 draft: false
 date: '2020-05-05T15:00:00-0800'
 description: >-
   We work hard to earn more freedom in our lives, but only few of us use that freedom meaningfully.
-Having to decide how to use our freedom often makes us anxious and leads us to give up our freedom to something else for a sense of security and comfort.
-Then we blame the very same thing for not allowing us to pursure our dreams.
+Having to decide how to use our freedom often makes us anxious and leads us to give it up to something else for a sense of security and comfort.
+Then we blame the very same thing for not allowing us to pursue our dreams.
 That thing is quite often our job or the ideal of a successful career.
 category: Career
 tags:
   - Career